Dokiys/note/Other/SoftwareEngineeringatGoogle.md

 #### In Short, Don’t Hide

+-

 ### It’s All About the Team

+> software engineering is a team endeavor

 #### The Three Pillars of Social Interaction

+ These three principles aren’t just about greasing the wheels of relationships; they’re the foundation on which all healthy interaction and collaboration are based:

+* Pillar 1 Humility: You are not the center of the universe (nor is your code!).
+You’re neither omnis‐ cient nor infallible.
+You’re open to self-improvement.
+* Pillar 2 Respect: You genuinely care about others you work with.
+You treat them kindly and appreciate their abilities and accomplishments.
+* Pillar 3 Trust: You believe others are competent and will do the right thing, and you’re OK with letting them drive when appropriate.5

 #### Why Do These Pillars Matter?

+When you’ve got richer relationships with your coworkers, they’ll be more willing to go the extra mile when you need them.

 #### Humility, Respect, and Trust in Practice

+Criticism is almost never per‐ sonal—it’s usually just part of the process of making a better project.
+The trick is to make sure you (and those around you) understand the difference between a constructive criticism of someone’s creative output and a flat-out assault against some‐ one’s character.
+The latter is useless—it’s petty and nearly impossible to act on.
+The former can (and should!) be helpful and give guidance on how to improve.
+And, most important, it’s imbued with respect.

+> "What’s this?" asks the CEO.
+> "My resignation,” says the executive.
+“I assume you called me in here to fire me."
+> "Fire you?" responds the CEO, incredulously.
+"Why would I fire you?
+I just spent $10 million training you!"

+At Google, one of our favorite mottos is that “Failure is an option.”

 #### Blameless Post-Mortem Culture

+The key to learning from your mistakes is to document your failures.
+Take extra care to make sure the postmortem document isn’t just a useless list of apologies or excuses or finger-pointing—that’s not its purpose.
+A proper postmortem should keep others avoid some mistakes on similar issues.
+So, don’t erase your tracks—light them up like a runway for those who follow you.

+The more open you are to influence, the more you are able to influence.
+There is someone that no matter how much people try to persuade them, they dig their heels in even more.
+In our experience, people stop listening to their opinions or objections gradully.
+So keep this idea in your head: it’s OK for someone else to change your mind.
+We said that engineering is inherently about trade-offs, and it’s impossible for you to be right about everything all the time, so of course you should change your mind when presented with new evidence.

+The more vulnerable you are, the stronger you appear.
+In fact, the willingness to express vulnera‐ bility is an outward show of humility, it demonstrates accountability and the willing‐ ness to take responsibility, and it’s a signal that you trust others’ opinions.
+Sometimes, the best thing you can do is just say, “I don’t know.”
+Professional politicians  admitting error may are constantly under attack by their opponents.
+But when you’re writing software, however, you don’t need to be continually on the defensive—your teammates are collaborators, not competitors.
+You all have the same goal.

 #### Being Googley

+At Google, we have our own internal version of the principles of “humility, respect, and trust” when it comes to behavior and human interactions.
+Google eventually  defining a rubric for what we mean by “Googleyness”—a set of attributes and behaviors that we look for that represent strong leadership and exemplify “humility, respect, and trust”:

+* Thrives in ambiguity: Can deal with conflicting messages or directions, build consensus, and make progress against a problem, even when the environment is constantly shifting.
+* Values feedback: Has humility to both receive and give feedback gracefully and understands how valuable feedback is for personal (and team) development.
+* Challenges status quo: Is able to set ambitious goals and pursue them even when there might be resist‐ ance or inertia from others.
+* Puts the user first: Has empathy and respect for users of Google’s products and pursues actions that are in their best interests.
+* Cares about the team: Has empathy and respect for coworkers and actively works to help them without being asked, improving team cohesion.
+* Does the right thing: Has a strong sense of ethics about everything they do; willing to make difficult or inconvenient decisions to protect the integrity of the team and product.